Post Revisited, Reedited, Reworded, Reblogged From Apr 10th 2018

 Before l was a ‘diagnosed Aspergian’, l was in fact just another ‘confused everyday person’ walking the planet which let’s be brutally honest we all were before receiving our diagnosis or recognition, and more so this is relevant to people like myself – later diagnosis.
-I am nearly 55 and 2018 marks eleven years since recognition and my tenth anniversary of finally understanding where l fitted into my life as an Aspergian.
+I am 56 and 2019 marks twelve years since recognition and my eleventh anniversary of finally understanding where l fitted into my life as an Aspergian.

 A few years on from that and DSM-5 would declare me autistic and not purely a standalone Aspergian.
 Perhaps it IS because l was a later diagnosis rather than a youngster receiving the news that my confused life had purpose and meaning that l steadfastly hold onto the ‘label’ of Aspergers Syndrome or maybe because l am old fashioned and a stickler for detail and ‘correctness’.
 However many may feel obliged to calling me down on this decision, and say l should be saying l am autistic which l do in truth – l say to people who may wish to know … “I am actually autistic ‘because’ of my Aspergers Syndrome.”